webplatform/docs-wpd/Community/Meetings/General/index.md

 * chrismills to set up a Doodle poll for next meeting times.
 * garbee to write guidelines on creating content bugs.
-* julee to write down (in bug creation guidelines) what issues go where (Bugzilla vs. WPD:Task_Roadmap, WPD:Most_Wanted_Tasks, Special:WantedPages, WPD:Getting_Started, etc.)
+* (was julee, is now) Garbee to write down (in bug creation guidelines) what issues go where (Bugzilla vs. WPD:Task_Roadmap, WPD:Most_Wanted_Tasks, Special:WantedPages, WPD:Getting_Started, etc.)
 * Alex to write up a description of the project manager's role.
 * All: review this summary to ensure accuracy.